The Artful Adjunct Budgeting Method – How to Make a Budget with an Inconsistent Income

-Obligatory disclaimer – I am not any type of finance expert; I am sharing what works for me.
+Obligatory disclaimer – I am not any type of finance expert; I am sharing a budget template that works for me.

 Budgeting can be a pain in the butt.
 Most people don’t do it or just don’t know how to make a budget (read about it here and here).
 For some reason, having a budget implies that you do not have enough money.
 It can make you feel restricted in spending.
 Explaining to your friends that you don’t have enough money to do something because you haven’t budgeted for it can be embarrassing.
 It can be confusing to create one, especially if you get paid biweekly, or your pay otherwise varies.
 How do you create a budget template?
 What do you include in a budget worksheet?
 Do you just pay your bills and then use whatever is left for food, gas, and fun?
 And worse yet, what if you are creating a budget and you find out you don’t make enough money to cover all of your expenses?
 Remember the one with five steaks and an eggplant?